tnichols217/notes/CSDS 391/W/W1_tln32.md

 > The first question you asked in this conversation was: "If you had to assign a color to computer science, what would it be and why?"

+chatGPT manages to display memory recall by remembering the first question I asked it in the conversation

 ## Overall Displays of Intelligence